Clement-Jean/simd-go-POC/PROPOSAL.md

 ### Build Tag

-For the first point, I was thinking about something like the following:
+For the first point, I was thinking about optional build tags like the following:

 ```go
 //go:simd sse2